 The USSR developed a derivative of the GPA after the war.
 The GAZ-46 MAV, which closely resembled the GPA, entered production in 1952.
 The GAZ-46 was exported to many USSR-allied countries.

-GPAs were also sold as surplus and were purchased by farmers, ranchers, adventurers and others.
+GPAs were also sold as surplus and were purchased by farmers, ranchers, adventurers, and others.
 By the 1970s, collectors had discovered them, and started restoring them back to their original specifications.
 They appear at various military vehicle shows.

-The GPA was popular with adventurers, farmers, ranchers and by the 21st century about 200 survive of the 12,700+ production have survived, although this may be as low as 100 surviving examples.
-The vehicle is popular with collectors, and well preserved examples have been sold at auction for 125 thousand USD in 2016.
+The GPA was popular with adventurers, farmers, ranchers and by the 21st century about 200 of the 12,700+ produced had survived.
+The vehicle is popular with collectors, and well-preserved examples sold at auction for US$125,000 in 2016 (equivalent to $160,000 in 2023).

 After World War II, several adventurers converted surplus GPAs into world-travelling machines.